malrese1/fuzz-business/readme.md

 ## Bonuses

 - The only higher order function you're allowed to use is `.reduce`
 - Do this using recursion.
-No higher order functions allowed.
+No loops or higher order functions allowed.